the French flag photo of Michel Foucault

 Michel Foucault

-Associated with the structuralist movement, in his work he questioned the relationship between knowledge and power, and exerted considerable influence in the human sciences.
+Associated with the structuralist movement, his work interrogated the relationship between knowledge and power, and exerted considerable influence across the human sciences.

 Bibliography